pagekey/education/183-React-from-Scratch/README.md

 ## 2. Creating a React Component

-Now let's create a simple React component so we can figure out how to compile it and display it in our browser:
+Now let's create a simple React component so we can figure out how to compile it and display it in our browser.
+Save the following into `src/index.tsx`:

+TODO use two components - one imported into the other - to show how `--bundle` works with `esbuild`

 ```tsx
 import { useState } from 'react';